markallen01666/company-data-react-frontend/README.md

 - Delete validation - you cannot delete an office while an employee is still based there
 - User login
 - Admin login allowing changes ot adminLocked records
-- Add country field for offices
-- Data validation based on country - e.g. ZIP code format for staff in US offices

-After this my plan is to recreate the front end using Angular and Vue to refresh my Vue skills and to learn Angular